 In spite of 90% unemployment in Country B and a mere 9% of GDP in terms of dollar amounts of imports, we have balanced trade.
 In other words, I’m suggesting balanced trade does not prevent fantastically high levels of unemployment and economic distortion, because an economy engaged in international trade can no longer track properly the embedded hours of labor.
 But is this necessarily the end of the story?
 No, we must consider the freed up labor which has resulted in Country B. We have to assume we have now freed up 90% of the work force to move into new employment due to the new purchasing power achieved through cheap imports.
 This first step is no different than cost savings achieved when a revolution in productivity takes place in a domestic industry except it suffers from an unnatural time distortion.
 Normally sectors grow and shift at the slow rate of productivity growth, while free-trade sector displacements amount to a brutal time machine which skips over this gentle movement forward.
 It can literally happen overnight as the tariffs are removed.
 Regardless, let’s ignore the brutality of the transition and recall if you saved money on a cost reduction in the clothing sector, you might spend the saved income on a new American-made TV in a closed economy.
 The TV industry therefore grows to make up for the new purchasing power.
 Unfortunately, this absolutely critical step cannot happen in a free-trade scenario where the foreign competitor has the cost advantage across all industries.
 Any industry which attempts to expand to take advantage of the increased purchasing power would be immediately smothered by the foreign competitor.
 In the closed economy scenario, the costs savings would be spent on a different domestic sector— emphasis on domestic sector.
 In the open economy the consumer savings are simply spent on more imports, assuming they still have a job (which they don’t).
 The entire adjustment dynamic of an economy is paralyzed.

 I chose 10 to 1 to exaggerate the distortion taking place in an open economy, but as serendipity would have it a 10 to 1 price advantage when it comes to Asian surfboard imports is not so far fetched.
 When I first heard of this, and having grown up on the beaches of Florida, I immediately painted in my mind’s eye an image of five surfers sitting on the beach in the 1960s.
 One manufactured the sunglasses they all wore.
 The other the swim trunks, another the surfboard, and the other two the sun tan oil and flip flops.
 There is an honesty to this picture, and all earned good livings and employed many people.
 Then I imagined them all using and wearing imports because their industries have been destroyed and their standard of living standards radically reduced.
 This almost strikes me as something sinister.
 What would be the economist’s response?
-He would suggest that wages will drop like a rock in country B. Keep in mind QTM allows this fantasy to persist in economic models, a mechanism I reject in my “Just Measure” essay.
-Since our premise is that minimum wages must ultimately defined by decree in a modern money model we don’t expect this to happen.
+As a last result, he would suggest that wages will drop like a rock in country B. Keep in mind QTM allows this fantasy to persist in economic models, a mechanism I reject because my premise is that minimum wages must ultimately be defined by decree in a modern fiat economy.

 It is interesting to consider that even if the foreign exporter reinvests his newly required dollars back in the USA, the damage is done.
 To appreciate this, consider a scenario where the foreign exporter has a 10 to 1 labor cost advantage.
 Now assume he has earned $ 100 million.
 This $ 100 million reflects $ 1 billion in displaced America labor due to labor content of the goods.
 Thus if he reinvests the $ 100 million, he has only repaired 10% of the damage he has created.